 Your home should be your sanctuary from harsh winter conditions, and you shouldn’t share it with damage- and disease-causing pests.
 If you suspect you have an infestation of any winter intruder, call Modern Pest right away.
 It’s always easier to alleviate an issue before it gets worse.

 Modern’s Homecare Green program protects against over 50 common household pests, including mice, rats, and cockroaches.
 And our Wildlife Control Team can handle squirrel, raccoon, and bat issues.
-Call Modern today at 1-800-323-PEST for more information or to schedule service.
+Call Modern today at 1-800-323-7378 for more information or to schedule service.

 Stay warm and safe this winter with help from the pros at Modern Pest.